 The first two relate to obtaining location information about a particular UE while the latter one is about obtaining information about all the UEs in a particular geographic region.

-For the first two mode before proceeding with the request for information about the particular UE, the UAS NF shall ensure that the requesting USS is the one that authorized the UE.
+For the first two mode before proceeding with the request for information about the particular UE, the UAS NF shall ensure that the requesting USS is the one that authorized the UE or is part of the list of authorized USSs in the UAV UE's context.

 For the latter mode, a USS is authorized to receive the CAA level ID of all UAVs in a geographic area indicated by the USS.
-In addition, if the USS performed the UUAA of the UAV, or the UAS NF is configured to know the USS is authorized to receive such information, then the 3GPP UAV ID of such UAVs is also included.
+In addition, if the USS performed the UUAA of the UAV, or the UAS NF is configured to know the USS is authorized to receive such information, by checking that the USS is part of the list of authorized USSs in the UAV UE's context, then the 3GPP UAV ID of such UAVs is also included.

 5.3.2 Location information veracity and location tracking authorization in 5GS